 Scientists, farmers, and food manufacturers have found ways to change the nutrient composition of eggs.
-Are these new-fangled eggs better for you than regular eggs?
+But you may be wondering whether these eggs are really healthier than regular eggs.

 A quick glance at the egg section of most large supermarkets gives consumers several choices.
 In addition to the standard white and brown eggs, you can buy eggs that are cage-free or organic.
 Plus, you can choose ones that have increased levels of omega-3 fatty acids.
 You can also choose from a variety of egg-substitute products, most of which are refrigerated or frozen and packaged for easy use.